-The rest of this article is organized as follows.
 We first derive the constitutive equations for gas transport in granular (unconsolidated or crushed rock) samples.
 Specifically, we develop three mathematical solutions which cover different experimental situations and sample properties.
 As each solution shows its own pros and cons, we then in detail present the error analyses for the derived exact and approximate solutions and discuss their applicable requirements and parameter recommendation for practical usages.
 This work aims to fill the knowledge gap of the granular rock (matrix) permeability measurement and follow-on literature by establishing an integrated methodology for reproducible measurements of nD-level permeability in tight rock for emerging energy and resources subsurface studies.

 2. Mathematical solutions for gas permeability of granular samples